+Mixing guitar is more than EQ work to get a great sound.
 I grabbed my wire cutters and started walking toward his guitar.
 I lifted it by the neck and that’s when I heard him yell, “Ok, ok, I promise to change the strings!”
-We can’t create a great acoustic guitar mix if the guitar itself is creating a poor tone.
+You can’t create a great acoustic guitar mix if the guitar itself is creating a poor tone.
 And that idea of tone is exactly where I’m starting with this in-depth article on how to EQ acoustic guitars.

 Grab your free copy of the Acoustic Guitar Mixing Checklist.
 I’ve created a special mixing checklist just for you.

 Tone Starts with the Wood

 Sound quality starts at the source and with an acoustic guitar, you can’t get much more source than the wood used for the front and back of the guitar.
 For an acoustic guitar, consider the tonal properties of five of these woods:

 The wood emphasizes the low overtones as well as the high end response for a full warm tone.

 Maple produces a very bright-sounding tone with an emphasis on the high range of the guitar.